-To support UCSB Linguistics Department research and curricular programs.
+The purpose of collection development in linguistics is to support UCSB Linguistics Department research and curricular programs.
 The department offers a Bachelor of Arts and a Doctorate program that covers all the core areas of linguistics.
 The collection also supports the research and study of faculty and students from other departments in the Humanities and Social Sciences.

 Academic Department/Program Description

 Faculty and students in the department engage in research across sub-disciplinary, as well as disciplinary boundaries to achieve a deeper understanding on how all the elements of language work together for their users.
 This is well reflected in the department’s focus in establishing connections between linguistic structure, language use, and functional explanation

 Some of the core areas studied at UCSB include discourse and grammar, typology, corpus linguistics, language and cognition, language documentation, prosody, language change, sociocultural linguistics, applied linguistics, and transcription.
 Faculty and graduate students also specialize in different language areas of the Americas, Austronesia, the Caucasus, East Asia, and the Himalayas, as well as varieties of English.

 The primary areas collected include phonology, phonetics, morphology, syntax, semantics, anthropological linguistics, social linguistics, child acquisition, computational linguistics, language universals, linguistic theory, foreign language, and area studies.

 Materials collected are primarily in English or English translations.
 Works written in other languages are acquired in consultation with the department.